 Inform patients that INVOKANA is associated with an increased risk of amputations.
 Counsel patients about the importance of routine preventative foot care.
-Instruct patients to monitor for new pain or tenderness, sores or ulcers, or infections involving the leg or foot and to seek medical advice immediately if such signs or symptoms develop [see Boxed Warning and Special warnings and precautions for use (4.4.1)].
+Instruct patients to monitor for new pain or tenderness, sores or ulcers, or infections involving the leg or foot and to seek medical advice immediately if such signs or symptoms develop [see Boxed Warning and Warnings and Precautions (5.1)].